- Sample Discovery (interrogatories, depositions, requests for production of documents, requests for admission, etc.)

 - Sample Pretrial Statement

-In cases that do go to trial, strategic choices you make in discovery and the extent to which you prepared your case is critical in getting the best possible result.
-Even the best lawyers have regrets at trial for the things that did or did not do in discovery.
+In cases that do go to trial, the strategic choices you make in discovery and the extent to which you prepared your case are critical in getting the best possible result.
+Even the best lawyers have regrets at trial for the things that they did or did not do in discovery.
 You win cases by putting yourself in a position to win at the settlement table or at trial.